sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/what-is-tyk-cloud.md

 Tyk is cloud native and has always been a true multi-cloud product and now we’re taking it to the next level with our next level SaaS platform, Tyk Cloud.

-Now you don’t need to worry about vendor lock-in, or complex deployments, you can benefit from being able to optimise your platforms across and between a myriad of providers such as AWS, Google Cloud etc.
+Now you don’t need to worry about vendor lock-in, or complex deployments, you can benefit from being able to optimize your platforms across and between a myriad of providers such as AWS, Google Cloud etc.

 ### Quick deployments Wherever you need them